Technology, Humanities, and the Arts in London and Scotland

 *Students who do not have the pre-requisite for a second-level IAH course can receive an override to enroll in this program.

-Aside from most of the final week spent in Scotland, the 4 week program will be based in London.
-Staying in one city allows students to get involved in many cultural events as well as visit many museums and galleries.
-Classes will mainly be held on-site (at museums, plays, galleries, etc); however, there will also be classes taught in classrooms with student services support based out of the ACCENT offices in London (located just behind the British Museum and across from the University College London).
+Classes will almost entirely be held on-site (at museums, plays, galleries, etc); however, there will also be a few sessions taught in classrooms with student services support based out of ACCENT offices in London (located just behind the British Museum and across from the University College London).
 10 Reasons to Enroll in the Tech, Humanities & the Arts in London and Scotland Study Abroad Program